 Bonus marks: Bonus marks (up to 2%) are available to students who participate in psychological research through the volunteer subject pool.
-I would like to encourage you to participate in the subject pool because not only will you assist researchers (including fellow students) and earn some extra marks.
-You will also be seeing what it is like to be in a study.
+You are now required to engage in some in-person studies to earn the full 2 bonus marks [see SONA Bonus Marks module].
+I would like to encourage you to participate in the subject pool because not only will you assist researchers (including fellow students) and earn some extra marks, you will also be seeing what it is like to be in a study.
 This can be a valuable experience which will enrich your understanding of behavioural research.
 Students who wish to access these bonus marks, but not act as research participants, may elect to do the paper summary alternative (see SONA handout on Canvas).